gethomepage/homepage/docs/widgets/services/fritzbox.md

 [x] Transmit status information over UPnP
 ```

-You don't need to provide any credentials.
-Since that, you should consider using `http` instead of `https` as the requests are significantly faster.
+Credentials are not needed and, as such, you may want to consider using `http` instead of `https` as those requests are significantly faster.

 Allowed fields (limited to a max of 4): `["connectionStatus", "upTime", "maxDown", "maxUp", "down", "up", "received", "sent", "externalIPAddress"]`.